 - Yoda speak: There is no try.
 Only do.

 Um, I have to admit that my completely imaginary Yoda dialogue is right on the money with this one.
-You definitely want to be committed when you take on a pastry.
+You definitely want to be committed when you take on this Vegan Braided Blueberry Danish.
 They’re kind of involved, but oh so worth the effort!

 Wouldn’t you think having both blueberries in the filling and and raspberry flavor in the glaze to be a little crowded flavor-wise?
 It’d be like having a couple of characters from Real Housewives in an elevator together.
 Too much ego in too little of a space is going to result in some craziness!

-Join me in a little perfection, won’t you?
+Join me for a bite of this Vegan Braided Blueberry Danish; a little piece of perfection, won’t you?

 - ¼ cup warm water